sakilk130/50-days-of-javascript/README.md

 ## Day 18 - Promo Countdown

 This project is a simple countdown timer that counts down to a specific date.
 It is built with HTML, CSS, and JavaScript.

+## Day 19 - Tip Calculator

+This is a simple tip calculator app that calculates the tip amount and total amount based on the bill amount and tip percentage.